benchub/tail-n-veil-n-mail/README.md

    may need to preface your regex patterns with (?s) to get them to span newlines.
 7. Modify the conf to fit your environment.
    1. DBConn is hopefully self-explanitory
-   2. StatusInterval is how often to report status to stdout.
+   2. StatusInterval is how often to report status (in seconds).
+   3. EmailInterval is how often to look for interesting things (in seconds).
+   4. EmailsTo is an array of emails to send a notice to if any intersting things have observed since the last check.
 8. Run it already, like so: tail_n_veil_n_mail -config=conf -log=/var/log/postgres.log
    If you're recovering from a crash, -warp will be useful to not have to restart at the beginning.
 Just use the most recent seek value from the output (assuming the file